How to get the best results!

 - These two operators are used to change a word's contribution to the relevance value that is assigned to a row.
 The < operator decreases the contribution and the > operator increases it.

 - An asterisk (*) is the truncation operator.
-Unlike the other operators, it should be appended to the word, not prepended.
+Unlike the other operators, it should be appended to the word,

 - The phrase, that is enclosed in double quotes ", matches only rows that contain this phrase literally, as it was typed.